-This is a continuation of the intermediate level integrated skills course for learners of English as an additional language who already have a basic level of speaking, listening, reading and writing.
+This is the final intermediate level integrated skills course for learners of English as an additional language who already have a basic level of speaking, listening, reading and writing.
 The focus of this course is to help learners advance in their development of grammar and vocabulary through listening, speaking, reading and writing.